All aboard for the voyage of a lifetime.

 Day 15 You arrive in Heathrow around midday (Flight schedule to be confirmed).

-Please note that there will be an optional extension in Patagonia prior to the cruise and an optional extension in Tierra del Fuego at the end of the cruise.
+Please note that there is an optional extension in Patagonia prior to the cruise and an optional extension in Tierra del Fuego at the end of the cruise (details below).

 What the price includes: